Configure Projects, Groups and Permissions for Managed Self-Service

 Use a closed permissions model for managed content

 General models for setting permissions are open or closed.
 In an open model, users get a high level of access, and you explicitly deny capabilities.
-This model can work when your organization is very small, and everyone has a similar level of responsibility.
+This model can work when your organisation is very small, and everyone has a similar level of responsibility.

 In a closed model, users get only the access they need to do their jobs.
 This is the model security professionals advocate, and the examples in this article will attempt to show.